KRYMZ0N/KRYMZ0N/README.md

 ## Languages
 I am pretty good with Java, and I am alright with Javascript and Python.

-I would like to get better at HTML, CSS.
+I am currently in the process of learning C.

-I would also like to learn C, C#, and C++
+I would also like to learn C#, and C++

 ## Projects
 My main project right now is SimpleExploit fixer, It seeks to patch many exploits mainly lag inducing ones!
 If you would like to report an exploit, you can make a pull request, or you can contact me in one of the methods below.